YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 44. This section contains bugfixes for specific issues.
-45. Whether don't let player to join a server if the server is full.<br>
+45. Whether to disallow player join a server if the server is full.<br>
   If `true`, you should give player `purpur.joinfullserver` permission instead of using `PlayerLoginEvent#allow` to enable player to join a full server.

 46. This section contains the features that modify the game mechanics.
 47. Whether to use Spigot's dropped item merging mechanism.
-48. Whether to make a "smooth teleport" when players changing dimension.<br>
+48. Whether to make a "smooth teleport" when players change dimension.<br>
-  This requires original world and target world have same logical height to work.
+  This requires original world and target world that have the same logical height to work.

     !!! warning "Warning"